DynamicsAndNeuralSystems/Time-reversibility/README.md

 - `HCTSA_bkwd.mat` file resulting from the _hctsa_ analysis of reversed time series;

 ### Analysis
-Code for the analysis of the feature difference dataset `df_TS_DataMat_diff.csv` is in the [python](/src/main/python/) folder.
+Code for the analysis of the feature difference dataset `df_TS_DataMat_diff.csv` is in the [main/python](/src/main/python/) folder.

+The notebook [1-analysis_features.ipynb](src/robustness/python/1-analysis_features.ipynb) takes a subset of top-performing features and r

 #### Time-reversal invariant features
-The notebook [1-zero_features.ipynb](src/main/python/1-zero_features.ipynb) extracts features that are insensitive to time reversibility.
+Run the notebook [1-zero_features.ipynb](src/main/python/1-zero_features.ipynb) to reproduce the visualization of the robustness of a subset of top-performing features across processes.

 #### Statistics for reversibility
 The notebook [2-1NN_classification.ipynb](src/main/python/2-1NN_classification.ipynb) assigns the accuracy of classification between the reversible and irreversible groups to each feature $f_i$.
 We used the performance of a 1-nearest neighbor (1-NN) classifier in the space of each $f_i$, evaluated using a leave-one-process-out cross-validation strategy.